timacdonald/json-api/README.md

 }
 ```

-When making the following request to your endpoint:
+When making a request to an endpoint that return the `UserResource`, for example:

 ```
 GET /users/74812
 ```

-...the following JSON:API formatted data will be returned.
+the following JSON:API formatted data will be returned.

 ```json
 {